Do you want to learn how to DIY some gold leaf candle holders? Here are the steps to create some authentic gilded style candle holders.

 Step 6 – Enjoy Your DIY Gold Leaf Candle Holders

 Let me tell you, waiting for these candle holders to fully dry is the most challenging part of this project.
 I am naturally impatient and it just about kills me to have to wait for things to dry.
-However, I have learned my lessons the hard way.
+However, I have learned my lesson the hard way.
 If I don’t wait for paint to fully dry – then it will inevitably come off or be removed inadvertently.
-So while my sconces were laying flat to fully dry, I took the dogs for a walk.
+So, while my sconces were laying flat to fully dry, I took the dogs for a walk.

 Pin the image below to your Pinterest account if you want to remember how to make these candle holders in the future.

 This is much better than the “Before” version of these candle holders- right?

 Here are a few more photos.